GSA/search-gov-website/admin-center/content/domains-advanced.md

 ![A Supplemental URL is Displayed on Page One of the DigitalGo Search Search Results Page]({{ site.baseurl }}/assets/img/site/Supplemental-Content-First-Example.png){:height="95%" width="95%"}

-## Getting Supplemental Content To Be Your Only Search Results
+## Getting Supplemental Content to Be Your Only Search Results

 If you would like your supplemental content to be the only results served from your site, please [contact our team](mailto:search@suppot.digitalgov.gov).
 Searchers will not be offered the chance to “search again” on a commercial index after they exhaust your supplemental content results (see above example).